 In fact, 32% of Australian families faced hardship after paying for a loved one’s funeral, according to the Australian Seniors Cost of Dying report.
 And it took these families at least six months to financially recover from the debt.

 When a loved one dies, it is already a substantial time of emotional hardship.
 Families don’t need the financial hardship on top of that, too.

 Dying shouldn’t cost a fortune.
 And the amount spent on a person’s funeral shouldn’t reflect how much the person was loved.

 We started Bare to provide an ethical and affordable alternative to the traditional funeral industry.
 We offer Australians a simple, affordable and fully transparent funeral option.
-The average price of an immediate need funeral with Bare is just over $2,000.
-We even offer the option to plan ahead and prepay your funeral either upfront or by small instalments over five years.
+The average price of an immediate need funeral with Bare is around $2,600* at time of writing.
+We even offer the option to plan ahead and prepay your funeral either upfront or by monthly instalments over two years.

 To get a price for a prepaid funeral with Bare, visit our website or call 1800 202 901.